 The reading requirement for this course is heavy.
-You are required to complete all the assigned readings prior to each session; substantive discussion is not possible without adequate preparation on your part.
+You are required to prepare for class by completing all the assigned readings prior to each session to ensure substantive discussion.

 All required readings are available electronically either as a link or as a scanned copy.
 Where the reading is available as a link, the durable link is provided next to the item on the reading list.
-For those readings without links, scanned copies are available on Blackboard (portal.utoronto.ca) under "Course Readings".
-For most topics, suggestions for further reading are included.
-This list is designed to help you get started with your research paper.
+For those readings without links, scanned copies are available on Blackboard (portal.utoronto.ca) under "Course Readings